solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 }
 ```

-The `force_defund` instruction is an optional addition that you’ll have to
+The `force_defund` instruction is an optional addition that you'll have to
-implement on your own if you’d like to utilize it.
+implement on your own if you'd like to utilize it.

 ## Lab